-GENERAL ELECTIVES COURSE COURSE REQUIRED COURSE DESCRIPTION PREREQUISITE(S) NAME NUMBER Grade Level Recommendation: 9 Credit: 1 AVID Elective Students receive instruction using a rigorous college preparatory curriculum provided by AVID Center, tutor-facilitated study groups, motivational activities and academic success skills.
+GENERAL ELECTIVES COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION AVID I 5020 AVID Application and Acceptance Grade Level Recommendation: 9 Credit: 1 AVID Elective Students receive instruction using a rigorous college preparatory curriculum provided by AVID Center, tutor-facilitated study groups, motivational activities, and academic success skills.
 In AVID, students participate in activities that incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.
 Additionally, students engage in activities around college and career opportunities and explore their own goals and choices.
 AVID I serves as a review of the AVID philosophy and strategies.
-Students work on academic and personal goals, communication, and adjusting to the high school AVID I By 5020 setting.
-Students increase their awareness of their Application personal contributions to their learning, as well as their involvement in their school and community.
+Students work on academic and personal goals, communication, and adjusting to the high school setting.
+Students increase their awareness of their personal contributions to their learning, as well as their involvement in their school and community.
 There is an emphasis on analytical writing, focusing on personal goals and thesis writing.
 Students work in collaborative settings, learning how to participate in collegial discussions and use sources to support their ideas and opinions.
 Students prepare for and participate in college entrance and placement exams while refining study skills and test taking, note-taking, and research techniques.
 Students take an active role in field trips and guest-speaker preparations and presentations.
 College research includes financial topics and building their knowledge of colleges and careers of interest.
-Grade Level Recommendation: 9 - 12 Credit: .5 Concepts of physical fitness; sleep; nutrition and weight Health control; human reproduction; grooming; dental care; 6000 None (Elective) preventative diseases; alcohol, tobacco and drug abuse; first aid; accident prevention; the role of community health services and the influence of the family unit upon physical, social and emotional development.
-Grade Level Recommendation: 11 or 12 community service hours.
+AVID II 5021 AVID I (highly recommended but not required) Grade Level Recommendation: 10 Credit: 1 Students will refine the AVID strategies to meet their independent needs and learning styles.
+Students will continue to refine and adjust their academic learning plans and goals.
+As students increase the rigorous course load and school/community involvement, they will refine their time management and study skills accordingly.
+Students will expand their writing portfolio to include: analyzing prompts, supporting arguments and claims, character analysis and detailed reflections.
+Students will also analyze various documents, in order to participate in collaborative discussions and develop leadership skills in those settings.
+Students will expand their vocabulary use, continuing to prepare for college entrance exams and preparation.
+Text analysis will focus on specific strategies to understand complex texts.
+Lastly, students will narrow down their college and careers of interest based on personal interests and goals.